Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 ***Meeyuk, Champion of Clan Openpaw***

-Meeyuk would, ideally, have wished for his first visit to Cimbrean to be for pleasure rather than business, but, well… When the Great Father called…
+Meeyuk would, ideally, have wished for his first visit to Cimbrean to be for pleasure rather than business, but, well...
+When the Great Father called...

 He’d found his meeting with the two Corti working on this case very interesting.
 Third Director Tran was a model Corti in every way, and about as approachable and warm as a spiky iceberg.
 But Nofl...